Product Taxonomy Automation

 Before explaining Google's current taxonomy, let’s understand Google product categories.

-As a merchant, you have the option to categorize items using the Google product category [google_product_category] property.
+The product categories are the groupings that you can assign to products that are similar and a user would assume should be together.
 The options you have for categorizing your products and their relationships to other products all fit into one large category tree.
 This system is known as a "taxonomy."

 Taxonomy & Standardized Product Categories

-The Google taxonomy (also known as “Google shopping taxonomy”) is Google's list of product categories used to organize goods in a particular data feed known as a "shopping feed."
+The Google taxonomy (also known as “Google shopping taxonomy”) is Google's list of product categories used to organize goods in a particular data feed.

-There are about 5,595 categories in total, although this number is subject to change as Google updates their taxonomy to account for new products and categories.
+There are about 5,595 categories in total, although this number is subject to change as Google updates their taxonomy to account for new products and categories, and has slight variations based on country.
+Each category has a numeric id tied to it that can be tied to google shopping.

 Categories